Beauty Goes Greener: Organic, Cruelty-free, and Vegan Brands

 Remember: some brands are ‘greener’ than others, and we encourage browsing the Skin Deep Cosmetics Database if you’re looking for more information!

-As well, if you’re interested in learning about greener beauty or cruelty-free and vegan products at one of our stores, talk to a Beauty Advisor at London Drugs.
+Also, if you’re interested in learning about greener beauty or cruelty-free and vegan products at one of our stores, talk to a Beauty Advisor at London Drugs.
 We’re happy to help you find the right product that suits your well-being and environmental concerns.

 Pantone Colour of the Year 2017: Greenery Makeup Picks & Tutorial